front-end-intermediate/5-express/readme.md

 app.post('/api/upload', recipeControllers.upload);
 ```

-Here is a working function for the api endpoint:
+Here is a working function for the api endpoint.
+Add it to `recipe.controllers.js`:

 ```js
 exports.upload = function(req, res) {